bcavazos/BCB546X-Fall2018-FinalProject-Hypermorphs/README.md

 Contents in the directory:

-* `raw_data` is a folder containing all original files provided by Chen et al in the supplementary material, found here http://www.g3journal.org/content/6/12/3803.supplemental.
+* `data` is a folder containing all data needed to reproduce the results.
+The original files provided by Chen et al in the supplementary material, found here http://www.g3journal.org/content/6/12/3803.supplemental.
+Those are put in a subfolder called `raw_data`.
 Items within the raw data folder include the following:
   * phenotype data - `BLUE-Pheno.txt`
   * genotype data - `GenotypeHapmap.txt`
   * Population data, formatted for software: